Brownie Points

 Pitch Black by Richard Brentnall

-But there’s nothing like a victory in some war to get yourself brownie points, get yourself looked at in a new light, something to rally everybody behind you in all the rest of it, is there?
-That’s all I reckon it was about anyway, all of it avoidable in the first place, just brownie points for the both of them, Pinocchio and Gualtieri, except the General dropped a bollock.
+But there’s nothing like a victory in war to earn brownie points, to be seen in a new light, something to rally everyone behind you.
+That’s all I reckon it was about anyway, all of it avoidable in the first place—just brownie points for the two of them, Pinocchio and Gualtieri, except the general dropped a bollock.